mbwong/mbwong.github.com/_posts/2013-01-29-two-concepts-of-online-education.md

 ---
 tags: data education
-title: Two Revolutions in Online Education
+title: A Revolution in Online Education
 layout: post
 ---

-# Two Revolutions in Online Education
+# A Revolution in Online Education

 Online education is all the rage today.
 Coursera, Udacity, EdX, Khan Academy are quickly becoming household names.
 They promise to change